 Spirit Filled Life Bible © 1991 Thomas Nelson Publishers.
 My mother gave me this Bible more than 20 years ago.
 It is a great study Bible.
 I don’t know if this is still in print, but there are a variety of good study Bibles on the market today.

 I like to use a study Bible when trying to work through a passage that is hard to understand and when preparing a teaching lesson.
 This one, as do others, offers historical context at the beginning of each book.
 It includes maps for geographical clarity, highlights original Hebrew and Greek word definitions, contains cross-references, expository notes on most verses, and a concordance.
-One other feature I like with this specific Bible is the paper weight.
-The pages are a bit thicker than many Bibles, most highlight markings and written notes do not bleed through.
+One other feature I like about this specific Bible is the paper thickness.
+The pages are a bit weightier than many Bibles, most highlight markings and written notes do not bleed through.

 The ESV Reader’s Bible © 2001 Crossway.
 This is a good Bible for reading to get a broad overview of the Bible.
 All visual markers and notes are absent, except for teeny tiny chapter numbers.
-I was pleasantly surprised how much easier it is to read when the sight distractions are omitted.
+I was pleasantly surprised by how much easier it is to read when sight distractions are omitted.

-The brain uses mental energy to sort out what we are not trying to focus on and until I got this Bible, I was unaware how draining it can be to read text with all the notations and markings.
-This Bible has single-column text so it reads like any other story book.
+The brain uses mental energy to sort out what we are not trying to focus on and until I got this Bible, I was unaware of how draining it can be to read text with all the notations and markings.
+This Bible has single-column text so it reads like any other storybook.